 About the Award

 The Andrew Gemant Award recognizes the accomplishments of a person who has made significant contributions to the cultural, artistic, or humanistic dimension of physics and is given annually.
 The award is made possible by a bequest of Andrew Gemant to the American Institute of Physics.

 The awardee receives a $5,000 cash award, designates an academic institution to receive a grant of $3,000 to further the public communication of physics, and is invited to deliver a public lecture in a suitable forum.

 A cover letter and the nominee's CV are required to complete the nomination.
 File requirements: .pdf or MS Word .doc or .docx format.
 Files may not be larger than 100 MB.

 For more information

-The awardee is named by the AIP Governing Board during the annual spring meeting based on the recommendation of an outside Selection Committee appointed by the Institute's Board Chairman.
+The awardee is named by the AIP Board of Directores during the annual spring meeting based on the recommendation of an outside Selection Committee appointed by the Institute's Board Chair.
 The awardee is chosen based on contributions in one or more of the following areas: